Saturday, August 29, 2020

 Carew Papritz

-This week, I had both the opportunity and pleasure to talk with award-winning author as well as educational thought leader Carew Papritz on various topics related to the pandemic but our main focus was on the opening of schools, the health of our children, the use of masks as well as parental obligations and responsibilities within the whole process.
+This week, I had both the opportunity and pleasure to podcast with award-winning author as well as educational thought leader Carew Papritz on various topics related to the pandemic but our main focus was on the opening of schools, the health of our children, the use of masks as well as parental obligations and responsibilities within the whole process.
 We covered a lot of ground and terrain in the interview, some of which I would like to highlight here.

 Masks and the school environment